niu-wcs/wrf-run/README.md

 	* ApplicationSettings.py: Classes used to apply program settings via control.txt
 	* Cleanup.py: Classes and methods used to clean output files and logs after program completion
 	* Jobs.py: Classes and methods used to submit and monitor WRF jobs to clusters
-	* Logging: Singleton class instance that handles logging the program process to a text file
+	* Logging.py: Singleton class instance that handles logging the program process to a text file
 	* ModelData.py: Classes and methods used to manage various data sources for the model
 	* PreparePyJob.py: Class instance used to construct and monitor the Python Post-Processing job
 	* Scheduler.py: Class definition for different job scheduler systems and the required bash flags and job script format